 9.3 Subject to clause 9.2, neither party shall be liable whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise for any loss of profits, loss of business, depletion of goodwill and/or similar losses or loss or corruption of data or information, or pure economic loss, or for any special, indirect or consequential loss, costs, damages, charges or expenses however arising under this Agreement; and

-9.4 Subject to Clause 9.2, each party’s total aggregate liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance, and/or breach of this Agreement (other than breach of the DPA) shall be limited to the total amount of payments received by the Provider from the Customer under the applicable Order Form in the twelve (12) months immediately preceding the date on which the liability arises.
+9.4 Subject to Clause 9.2, each party’s total aggregate liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance, and/or breach of this Agreement (other than breach of the DPA) shall be limited to the total amount of payments received by the Provider from the Client under the applicable Order Form in the twelve (12) months immediately preceding the date on which the liability arises.

 10. GENERAL PROVISIONS

 10.1 Prevention of Corruption.
 Neither party has received or been offered any illegal or improper bribe, kickback, payment, gift, or thing of value from an employee or agent of the other party in connection with this Agreement.
 The parties shall comply with all applicable laws, regulations and sanctions relating to anti-bribery and anti-corruption including without limitation the Bribery Act 2010 (as such statute is amended from time to time).
 Reasonable gifts and entertainment provided in the ordinary course of business do not violate the above restriction.